Running a Multi-location Workspace: How to Switch on the Economies of Scale

 Running a multi-location workspace brand can be challenging sometimes, however, it’s never boring and always thrilling.
 When mushrooming and developing your shared office business, you have all chances to take advantage of the economies of scale and to start getting real profit.

 The main idea is to build new locations but erase the borders between them.
 Use unified tools mentioned above to do more while spending less.
-Digitalize your bookings and sales, keep the focus on members, connect them, give them the choice of amenities, and possibilities for self-service.
+Digitalize your bookings, sales, billing and invoicing, keep the focus on members, connect them, give them the choice of amenities, and possibilities for self-service.
 This is the key to sustainable growth and success on a larger scale.

 Liked the article?
 Give it a share!
 Want to stay tuned?
 Sign up for our newsletter!